Norwegian language courses

 You should sign up for a Norwegian language course on the StudentWeb.
 Admission to Norwegian language courses will be announced on the Studentweb.

-Please note that exchange students for Spring 2013 may sign up for Norwegian courses in December and early January.
-Students will receive further information in the Admission packet.
+Please note that exchange students for Spring 2014 may sign up for Norwegian courses from 3 December.

 - Students with prior knowledge of the Norwegian language should take the Placement test to see if they qualify to join a more advanced Norwegian class.